morrownr/8821au-20210708/README.md

 ```bash
 $ sudo ./edit-options.sh
 ```
-Documentation for Driver Options is included in the file `8821au.conf`.
+Note: Documentation for Driver Options is included in the file `8821au.conf`.

 ### Removal of the Driver